Kemerd/wheretf_website/app_description.md

 🔹 CTA Below: "Choose Your Plan →"

 🔷 Section 6: FAQs (Most Common Questions)
-✅ How does WhereTF.ai work?
+✅ How does mixmate.ai work?
 You log items using text, voice, or images, and AI stores & tracks them.

 ✅ What if I forget to log an item?